rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 Face recognition in the project is done by FaceNet, a system that uses a deep convolutional network.
 The network is pre-trained through a triple loss function, which encourages vectors of the same person to become more similar (smaller distance) and those of different individuals to become less similar (larger distance).
 The generalised operation of the system consists of transforming each face in the database into a 128-feature vector, which is called embedding.
 For each entry, the same transformation is applied to the detected faces and their identity with the most similar embedding in the database is predicted (as long as the difference is not greater than a verification threshold).

+The images of the persons should be included in the folder 'Dataset/' (it is important that no more than one person appears in the same photo).
 The files containing the pre-trained neural networks are located in the 'FaceDetection/' and 'FaceRecognition/' folders of 'Models/'.

+{% filename %}command-line{% endfilename %}

 El código contiene las siguientes funciones: